-- · satisfy the requirements of Rule 10b5-1;
+- satisfy the requirements of Rule 10b5-1;

 - be documented in writing;

 - be established during a trading window when such Insider does not possess material, nonpublic information; and

-- · be pre-approved by the CEO.
+- be pre-approved by a Compliance Officer.

-Any deviation from, or alteration to, the specifications of an approved Rule 10b5-1 Plan (including, without limitation, the amount, price or timing of a purchase or sale) must be reported immediately to the CEO.
+Any deviation from, or alteration to, the specifications of an approved Rule 10b5-1 Plan (including, without limitation, the amount, price or timing of a purchase or sale) must be reported immediately to a Compliance Officer.
 Any transaction pursuant to a Rule 10b5-1 Plan must be timely reported following the transaction in accordance with the procedures set forth above.